 Development: Prototype to MVP

 During the design process, I also built a front end pattern library in Pattern Lab, and a prototype back end in WordPress.
-Both were created to test ideas during the design phase, and to demonstrate the future site’s functionality and editing capabilities (specifically how updating WordPress is different from a locally hosted desktop program).
+Both were created to test ideas during the design phase, and to demonstrate the future site’s functionality and editing capabilities — specifically how updating WordPress would be different from the locally hosted desktop program they were currently using.